lawrenceevalyn/THE-DISS/README.md

 ##### Notes are fields 500-599 (also usually keyword indexed)
 general, binding (563), content (505 - for multiple works in one volume), summary (520) - uncommon for old, reproduction, local
 - can I find all the volumes with binding info present?
-    - HOWEVER the MARC record has been applied to the
+    - HOWEVER the MARC record has been applied to all the catalog items

 MARCEdit can help turn MARC forms into more human-friendly forms